 - How to apply on arrival (non-visa nationals)

-If you are a non-visa national, you can apply to enter the UK as a short-term student when you arrive at the port of entry.
-You are not charged a fee for this.
+If you are a non-visa national, you can apply to enter the UK for free as a short-term student when you arrive at a UK port of entry.

-When you arrive in the UK, show the following documents to the Border Force Officer:
+When you arrive, you must show the following documents to the Border Force Officer:

-- any qualification certificates that your offer at Sussex was based on (e.g. previous course)
+- any qualification certificates that your offer at Sussex was based on (e.g. a previous course)

 - evidence of your finances.